Hofls/useful-info/architecture/system-architecture/architecture-style/microservices/microservices.md

 	* Versioning.
 Changes in one service shouldn't break others
 * `Example`:
     * News site page with weather broadcast, exchange rates, most popular news articles, feedback form.
-    * Each of those is independent backend service
+    * Each of those is independent backend service, each has different team and programming language
 * `Archtecture`
     * Frontend -> Facade -> All other microservices
         * Microservices don't know about each other.
 If you need to send requests to multiple services - use facade.